OlleMattsson/yijing/src/static/iching.md

 <a name="41"></a>
 41. Sun / Decrease

-above KêN KEEPING STILL, MOUNTAIN below TUI THE JOYOUS, LAKE
+above KÃªN KEEPING STILL, MOUNTAIN below TUI THE JOYOUS, LAKE

 This hexagram represents a decrease of the lower trigram in favor